biplav-s/ai-resources/reading-list/Readme-LLMs.md

 > > 1.
 [How to Fine-Tune Llama 3.1 (8B Instruct)](https://medium.com/@rschaeffer23/how-to-fine-tune-llama-3-1-8b-instruct-bf0a84af7795), [video - finetuning Llama 3.1](https://youtu.be/rpAtVIZB72U?si=CGt_21RQcRSAzwbZ).
 > > 2.
 [RAG using Llama 2, Langchain and ChromaDB](https://www.kaggle.com/code/gpreda/rag-using-llama-2-langchain-and-chromadb).

+> g.
+Environmental cost of using LLMs
+> > 1.
+Water cost - [AI has a hidden water cost − here’s how to calculate yours](https://theconversation.com/ai-has-a-hidden-water-cost-heres-how-to-calculate-yours-263252), September 2025.
+The estimate varies rom 0.26 milliliters to 39 milliliters per prompt depending on the effects of efficiency of data center, AI model and power-generation infrastructure.

 ---